danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each particle type can be plotted in a different colour via the “set
-colour for each particle type” option in the :ref:`sec:opts`.
+colour for each particle type” option in the :ref:`sec:menu-o`.

 Changing the order in which different particle types are plotted
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The order in which particle types are plotted can be changed via the “change plotting order of types” option in :ref:`sec:opts`.
+The order in which particle types are plotted can be changed via the “change plotting order of types” option in :ref:`sec:menu-o`.
 For example, it is possible to make dark matter particles be plotted on top of gas particles rather than the default which is vice-versa.
 Note that at present this is only implemented for particle